exponential-io/android-actionbar/README.md

 ## Process overview

 - Create a new project with that uses **API 14: Android 4.0 (IceCreamSandwich)**.
-The new project should have a blank Activity.
+The new project should have a blank Activity named `MainActivity`.
 - Create `MainFragment` and insert the Fragment into `MainActivity`
+- Create `BActivity` and `BFragment`.
+Insert `BFragment` into `BActivity`.
+- Update the theme to disable the default ActionBar.
 - Create the ActionBar
 - Add menu items to the ActionBar
-- Create the CreateCompanyActivity
-- Add the ActionBar to the CreateCompanyActivity
+- Add the ActionBar to `BActivity`
 - Add the up button to the ActionBar

 ## Update MainActivity